biomedicalinformaticsgroup/cadmus/README.md

 An API key from NCBI (this is used to search PubMed for articles using a search string or list of PubMed IDs, you can find more information [here](https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/)).

+**Recommended requirements:**

+An API key from Wiley, this key will allow you to get access to the OA and publications you or your institution have the right to access from Wiley.
+You can find more information [here](https://onlinelibrary.wiley.com/library-info/resources/text-and-datamining)

+An API key from Elsevier, this key will allow you to get access to the OA and publications you or your institution have the right to access from Elsevier.
+You can find more information [here](https://dev.elsevier.com/)

 ## Installation
 Cadmus has a number of dependencies on other Python packages, it is recommended to install it in an isolated environment.